mafm/ledger.fs/README.md

 using a version control system like git.
 This makes it easy to maintain an audit trail.

-Ledger.py is like John Wiegley's [Ledger](http://www.ledger-cli.org/), but [simpler](https://github.com/mafm/ledger.py/blob/master/doc/Ledger.md).
+Ledger.fs is like John Wiegley's [Ledger](http://www.ledger-cli.org/), but [simpler](https://github.com/mafm/ledger.py/blob/master/doc/Ledger.md).

 ## What it does